benjaminw1030/BoTB/README.md

 ## Description

+User names their band and hits the stage!
+In each level, the user will face off against a new band and attempt to raise the audience's hype bar to 100% before their opponent.
+To battle, the user can chorus(straight up attack to raise hype), solo(charge an attack for extra hype), focus(charge defense against the opponent's next turn), or flourish(attack with a random chance of extra hype).
+If the user beats the other band, they gain that opponent as a bandmate.
+Snappy dialogue from opponents and bandmates tells the story of the user's journey from garage band to sold out stadium.

 ## Setup/Installation Requirements

 1. [Clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) this repository from GitHub to your local machine.
 2. Open the new directory.
 3. Ensure [node.js](https://nodejs.org/en/) is installed in your terminal.
 4. Type "npm install" in the terminal.

-OPTIONAL API INSTRUCTIONS
-5. Visit the [Exchange Rate API sign up page](https://app.exchangerate-api.com/sign-up) and follow the instructions to obtain a free API key.
-6. Create a file named ".env" in the top-level directory of the project.
-7. Type "API_KEY=*"provided API key here"* in this file and save it.

-6. Type "npm run start" to output an index.html file in the "dist" directory and bring up the distribution build in a Chrome web browser.
+5. Type "npm run start" to output an index.html file in the "dist" directory and bring up the distribution build in a Chrome web browser.
-8. You can also open a development server by typing "npm run start".
+6. You can also open a development server by typing "npm run start".

-See it hosted directly on [GitHub Pages](https://benjaminw1030.github.io/template/).

 ## Known Bugs